 From 1934-1936, Elsie Ripley Clapp served as administrator of the Arthurdale School.
-A student of John Dewey, Clapp saw the school in Arthurdale as a great opportunity to create a community school.
+A student of John Dewey, Clapp saw Arthurdale as a great opportunity to create a community school.
 Students learned through hands-on activities rather than theoretical learning and undertook projects related to their interests or to ones that could help the community.
 The students also learned about their Appalachian culture.
-First Lady Eleanor Roosevelt donated books, money, and supplies to the school and paid Elsie Clapp’s salary.
+Eleanor Roosevelt donated books, money, and supplies to the school and paid Elsie Clapp’s salary.

 When the school opened in the fall of 1934, the school buildings had not been built.
-Determined to begin the education of the children in Arthurdale, Clapp set about placing the students in various community buildings.
-The elementary school held classes in the Arthur Mansion, high school students learned in the Center Hall, and the nursery school filled the space newly completed by homesteaders at the center.
+Determined to begin, Miss Clapp set about placing the students in various community buildings.
+The elementary school held classes in the Arthur Mansion, high school students learned in Center Hall, and the nursery school filled the space newly completed by homesteaders at the center.

 From 1936 to 2000, four of the original Arthurdale school buildings were under the control of the Preston County Board of Education and used as a middle school and elementary school.
 They continued to use the Gymnasium until 2018 when it was mothballed.
 In 2000, the PCBOE transferred the high school, cafeteria, and elementary school buildings to Arthurdale Heritage.
 A Save America’s Treasurers grant completed in 2006 provided for stabilization and mothballing of the buildings until the complete restoration of the buildings can take place.
-The Arthurdale Gym is still being used by Valley Elementary.